-“Do what you love”—if there was one, that would be the motto for the 2010s.
-We saw the surge of startups, the boom of social media platforms, and the rise of online courses—and it doesn’t stop there, at least, not for online courses.
+“Do what you love”— that would be the motto for the 2010s.
+We saw the surge of startups, the boom of social media platforms, and the rise of online courses.
+It doesn’t stop there, at least, not for online courses.

 In the early 2010s, the e-learning landscape was still forming.
-There were established players, like Lynda and Udemy, focused on e-learning marketplaces, and new rising companies, like Coursera and EdX, looking to disrupt the space with university-partnered online programs.
+Established players, like Lynda and Udemy, focus on e-learning marketplaces.
+Plus, the new rising companies, like Coursera and EdX, looking to disrupt the space with university-partnered online programs.
 It’s no surprise then the e-learning market hit the projected revenue of $107 billion set by market research firm Global Industry Analysts.

-Since then, we’ve watched and led part of the growth in the online course business.
+Since then, we’ve been a part of the growth in the online course business.
 And with the e-learning industry predicted to grow to $325 billion by 2025, we’re expecting even bigger things to come!

 Having your own branded online course hub wasn’t always the norm.
-The early 2010s focused on e-learning marketplaces with course topics heavily focused on software and web development.
-Since then, there have been many new software platforms, including Teachable, that provide creators and business owners with a new way to offer online courses.
+In the early 2010s, there was more of a focus on e-learning marketplaces with course topics heavily focused on software and web development.
+Since then, there have been many new software platforms, including Teachable.
+We provide creators and business owners with a new way to offer online courses.

 So, how has the new opportunity for creating your own digital storefront changed the trends in online courses?